sid42/shopify-w22-backend-infra-challenge/README.md

 To stop the containers, press `ctrl + c` and run `docker-compose down` to remove the containers.

 ### Operations
-Please visit https://documenter.getpostman.com/view/13042235/UUxuj9xn to see detailed documentation on all operations and instructions on how to test the API.
+Please visit [this Postman doc](https://documenter.getpostman.com/view/13042235/UUxuj9xn) to see detailed documentation on all operations and instructions on how to test the API using Postman, cURL or other tools.
 - `POST /signup`: Create an account
 - `POST /login`: Log into an account
 - `PUT /images`: Upload images